 - Smart Watches and Fitness Trackers

-How to Reduce Blue Light
+How You Can Reduce Blue Light Exposure

-The most effective strategy to reduce blue light exposure is simply turning off the devices one hour before bedtime.
-But, any of the below combinations of these tips will help you find your sleep switch and start sleeping great immediately.
+The most effective strategy to reduce exposure is simply turning off the devices one hour before bedtime.
+Additionally, you can block blue light to protect your eyes from digital strain caused by devices like smartphones and computers.

 Blue Light Filters